danposch/BPR-Scripts/README.md

 ### gilbert_elliot_loss_model.py
 Returns a command-string for tc's netem in order to emulate a (possibly bursty) packet-loss using a variation of the Gilbert-Elliot-loss-model.
 (Bernoulli, Simple Gilbert, Gilbert, GilbertElliot)

+### loss_model.py
+Utility for the loss models, containing shared settings and methods.

 ### apps.py
 Utility-script for deploy_network.py, containing settings for the creation of bash-scripts defining/starting the emulation-applications on the individual nodes.